Osborne bull: History

+The bull was created by Manolo Prieto in 1956 to advertise the Brandy de Jerez produced by the Osborne Group.
+His design was simple: the silhouette of a bull, entirely black but for the words Veterano Osborne ('Osborne Veteran') stenciled on it.

+The boards were placed near major roads in much of Spain.
+They were initially of wood and some 4 m high; within a few years they were made at least partly of metal and were up to 7 m in height.

 To comply with a 1962 law that prohibited advertising billboards within 20 m of a road, the bulls were moved back but were increased in size to 14 m, weighing 4 MT.
 Then in 1974, another law required all advertising billboards to be moved to a distance of 50 m, so the bulls were moved again.

 In July 1988 a law that prohibited all roadside advertising went into effect.
 All advertising content was removed from the billboards, although the bulls themselves remained.

 New regulations governing national roadways in September 1994 called for the removal of all the Osborne bulls.
 Public outcry over the bulls' removal resulted in the Congress of Deputies declaring them a part of the "cultural and artistic heritage of the people of Spain."
 The bulls stayed up.
 In December 1997, the Supreme Court ruled that the bulls could remain, on the grounds that they had become a part of the landscape and have "aesthetic or cultural significance."